emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.4.1`: Dark mode for the guest also
 -   `0.4.0`: Privacy policy + Landing page + HTTPS
 -   `0.3.7`: Renamed leitner system to flashcards (header, menu option, message)
 -   `0.3.6`: Changed the helping message of the generic notes